nejcahtik/TimeAPI/README.md

 # TimeAPI

-##Installation Requirements
+## Installation Requirements

--Angular CLI
+- Angular CLI
--Angular
+- Angular
--npm
+- npm
--node.js
+- node.js

-##Installation Process
+## Installation Process

 Download the code and go to the downloaded folder.
 Open the Command Prompt and type:
 `ng open --serve`